Planet Nine: Observations

-Simulations: Observed clustering reproduced
+Simulations

 The clustering of the orbits of ETNOs and raising of their perihelia is reproduced in simulations that include Planet Nine.
 In simulations conducted by Batygin and Brown, swarms of scattered disk objects with semi-major axes up to 550 AU that began with random orientations were sculpted into roughly collinear and coplanar groups of spatially confined orbits by a massive distant planet in a highly eccentric orbit.
 This left most of the objects' perihelia pointed in similar directions and the objects' orbits with similar tilts.
 Many of these objects entered high-perihelion orbits like Sedna and, unexpectedly, some entered perpendicular orbits that Batygin and Brown later noticed had been previously observed.

 In their original analysis Batygin and Brown found that the distribution of the orbits of the first six ETNOs was best reproduced in simulations using a (Note: Batygin and Brown provide an order of magnitude estimate for the mass.